findcongwang/stockdata_capstone/README.md

 #### (If the pipelines were run on a daily basis by 7am.)

-The pipelines would already be running daily, what's important here is to ensure the ETL script terminates early if no new data is needed, or if the universe is massive (1000+ tickers), a premium API key would be needed, or better batching of API request would be needed.
+The pipelines would already be running daily, what's important here is to ensure the ETL script terminates early if no new data is needed, or if the asset list is massive (1000+ tickers), a premium API key would be needed, or better batching of API request would be needed.

 #### (If the database needed to be accessed by 100+ people.)